The-Bigger-Pie/getting-started-workshop/tutorials/setting-up-project.md

 ## setting up a git project

-So next step is getting this project into your locale machine.
+So next step is getting this project into your local machine.
 For this you have to got to the project page.
 Currently our main project page is [this](https://github.com/DLT-developers-NFT-project/dlt-dev-nft-project).
 So far this contains a lot of planning and resource and documentation material.
 When we will start programming, we will set up other repositories which you will have to add as well.
 So when the time is there you can come back here if you will run into any difficulties.

 So first you'll copy the adress of the project.
-You will finde it at the green button that says `code`.
+You will find it at the green button that says `code`.
 Make sure you take the SSH key.

 ![image](./assets/Bildschirmfoto%202021-08-03%20um%2020.50.35.png)